simon-the-shark/django-mapbox-location-field/README.md

 * readonly - `<bool>`, whether user can type location in text input
 * placeholder - `<string>`, text input's placeholder
 * id - `<string>`, unique id for the field, when you are using multiple fields (See more in [this section](#multiple-fields-usage)).
 When you use only one field, you don't have to define it, because default value is taken.
+* language - `<string>`, language of an address returned from geocoding queries.
+Default is `"auto"` - which lets mapbox gl js determine the language (usually browser language if available).
+Hovewer, you can specify it in case of need.
+Check out [language coverage section in mapbox docs](https://docs.mapbox.com/api/search/geocoding/#language-coverage) to see available options of this field.
+* message_404 -  `<string>`, string used when no address is returned from geocoding query (e.q. marker on the ocean area).
+Default is simple: `"undefined address"`

 ## bootstrap
 MapInput widget is fully compatible with bootstrap library.
 I can even recommend using it with [django-bootstrap4](https://github.com/zostera/django-bootstrap4) or [django-crispy-forms](https://github.com/django-crispy-forms/django-crispy-forms).